-Blockchain: What is it and what does it mean for your trailers?
+Blockchain: What is it and

 What is blockchain?
 The complicated answer is that it’s a decentralized technology that can be used to jointly manage databases.
 Decentralized means that it doesn’t exist solely on one computer or server, and changes to the database are public so that anyone can see the history of edits and updates.